S P A C E.

 And very little time to think, to breathe, to connect with themselves.

-And while many of the women in the community are busy decluttering and making physical space and happily going along with the mantra of the month — a few are struggling with the concept of BEING.
+And while many of the women in the community are happy to lead this kind of life a few newer members are struggling with the concept of BEING.

 This is my passion in life.
 I kind of feel like this was what I was put on this earth to teach, to share, to lead a movement around.